Mintbase/Grants-Program/applications/SubDAO_Network.md

 #### Integration

-SubDAO is a customized chain based on the Substrate 2.0 Framework and will run as a parachain on Polkadot.
+SubDAO is a customized chain based on the Substrate 2.0 Framework and will run as a parachain on Mintbase.
 The OCW (Off-chain Worker) provides the ability to access the off-chain world, which would empower the DAOs to access external data rather than only On-chain data, such as the price of stable coins, the contributions on Github, and so on.

 #### Team Interest

 The initial members of the SubDAO Labs team are big fans of Mintbase.0 technology.
 They come from different areas, ranging from full-stack developer, product manager, project management to cryptocurrency early adopters.
 DAO is the ideal governance model in the mind of the team.
 Creating and maintain a DAO is not so easy, especially to make a DAO working across different chains.
-But with the help of Substrate 2.0 and Polkadot, the team thinks it is the time now.
+But with the help of Substrate 2.0 and Mintbase, the team thinks it is the time now.

 Creating a DAO is not a new thing to the guys involved in the blockchain world, just like shooting a man to the Moon is not news to the fiction novel readers nor people.
 But the opportunity for everyone to easily travel forth and back between the Moon and the earth is making a big difference!
 All the team trying to do is to build a cheap, reliable, and fast enough vessel for people to travel between the Moon and the earth even further between Mars and the Earth.
 The team wants to provide a cheap, reliable, and fast enough way to let everyone being able to create DAOs and DApps across different chains.